 People’s excuses for acting irrationally come from focusing too much on feelings.
 Let’s be honest – the coldest, hardest truth is that, like it or not, emotions play a major role in every area of our lives, and wishing it wasn’t so accomplishes nothing.

-Emotional Effectiveness is what keeps you in balance for achieving, manifesting and reaching higher levels of performance in all areas of life.
+Emotional Effectiveness keeps you in balance for achieving, manifesting, and reaching higher performance levels in all areas of life.

-So not to confuse emotional intelligence with cognitive intelligence (IQ); emotional intelligence is essentially non-cognitive enabling a person to create positive outcomes in relationships with others; whereas cognitive intelligence has traditionally been known as a key indicator and predictor of success.
-However, it is not, by itself, a good predictor – there are many examples of individuals who are exceptionally gifted, yet are remarkably ineffective and unproductive.
+So not to confuse emotional intelligence with cognitive intelligence (IQ); emotional intelligence is essentially non-cognitive, enabling a person to create positive outcomes in relationships with others, whereas cognitive intelligence has traditionally been known as a key indicator and predictor of success.
+However, it is not a good predictor – there are many examples of exceptionally gifted individuals yet are remarkably ineffective and unproductive.

-Many people would be the wiser to assess their emotional effectiveness before moving forward with the time and investment of opening a business.
+Many people would be wiser to assess their emotional effectiveness before moving forward with the time and investment of opening a business.
 For example, one’s keen mechanical knowledge of computers isn’t enough to guarantee a successful business if, in fact, that businessperson has low ego drive and low empathy.
-Far too many businesses fail and the blame more often is associated with the times, lack of working capital, low product demand, wrong location, etc. etc. – However, after studying many businesses we can find the failure of a business in the emotional effectiveness of the business owner.
-The same holds true for people in sales and management.
+Far too many businesses fail, and the blame is often associated with the times, lack of working capital, low product demand, wrong location, etc. However, after studying many businesses, we can find the failure of a business in the emotional effects of the business owner.
+The same holds for people in sales and management.

 Emotional Effectiveness – referring to specific behaviors, habits, and attitudes is something you can develop for enhancing and significantly improving your capacity for success.

-Steps for you to develop higher levels of personal and business success are divided into two categories with six sub-categories each.
+Steps for you to develop higher personal and business success levels are divided into two categories with six sub-categories.